 Amy is a warm and experienced psychologist who loves what she does for a living.
 She has been registered since 2007.
 She sees it as a privilege to support her clients and loves to nurture them.
 Past clients have described her as someone who is naturally compassionate, easy-going, has a lot of life experience, likes to have a laugh, and is non-judgemental.

-Amy aims to offer a non-judgemental space so that clients feel safe and heard.
-She has considerable experience in treating a range of issues, such as stress, anxiety, depression, trauma, relationship conflict, workplace issues, and grief, amongst others.
+Overall, she has considerable experience in treating a range of issues, such as stress, anxiety, depression, relationship conflict, workplace issues, and grief, amongst others.
 Amy works intuitively to offer a range of strategies and incorporates techniques from a variety of evidence-based approaches.
-She is skilled in using Acceptance and Commitment Therapy (ACT), Compassion-Focussed Therapy, Cognitive Behavioural Therapy (CBT), Mindfulness Based Therapies, and Schema Therapy.
-She has a special interest in both simple and complex trauma, and has done her full training in EMDR (Eye Movement Desensitisation and Reprocessing) which is highly effective for trauma, anxiety and depression.
-She is a member of the EMDR Association of Australia.
-On a personal level, she is passionate about holistic health and the mind-body connection.
+She is skilled in using Acceptance and Commitment Therapy, Compassion-Focussed Therapy, Parts Work, Mindfulness Based Therapies, and Schema Therapy.
+Amy believes that all people are equal, no matter their gender, sexual orientation, ethnic background, or religion.
+Amy is a LGBTIQA+ friendly practitioner.
+She equally enjoys treating both women and men and has undertaken extra training in understanding what men want from counselling.
+On a personal level, she is a mum of two boys, and is passionate about holistic health and the mind-body connection.